dramco-iwast/docs/motherboard/message-format.md

 	* the last two bytes represent the reading of the second metric, i.e., 0x1562.
 * The last 5 bytes is the oldest measurement.
 Of these 5 bytes:
 	* the first byte indicates the address, i.e., 0x48.
 	* the next two bytes is the number of seconds since the previous measurement, i.e., 0x0DD4 (3540 seconds).
-This is always 3600 seconds (1 hour) later than the sensor's previous measurement.
+This is 3600 seconds (1 hour) later than this sensor's previous measurement.
 	* the last two bytes represent the reading of the sensor's only metric, i.e., 0x11BB.

 **Note:** the sensor-description-files contain information about what (how many) metrics are